CodePathFinalProject-InstantFeedback/InstantFeedbackFiles/README.md

 * [x] Students and Professors can create an account.
 * [x] Students and Professors login to the app.
 * [x] Professors can add a course, and assignments within it.
+* [x] Students can provide a rating in five stars for all the added assignment.
+* [x] Professors can see the feedback as the average number of stars for each assignment.
 *     Students can register for the available courses.
 *     Professor and students can view their courses.
-* Students can provide a rating in five stars for all the added assignment.
-* Professors can see the feedback as the average number of stars for each assignment.

 **Optional Nice-to-have Stories**

 * Make real time graph, and charts based on student feedback.
 * Implement sentiment analysis/machine learning/NLP so that student  can provide feedback in paragraph.

 ### 2. Screen Archetypes